-Egypt says it is seeking Hamas approval for Trump plan to end Gaza war
+Hamas says it will respond ‘soon’ to Trump’s proposal to end Gaza war

 Egypt’s foreign minister warned of escalation if the Palestinian group rejects plan to end the nearly two-year conflict.

-Egypt’s foreign minister says his country is working with Qatar and Turkiye to convince Hamas to accept United States President Donald Trump’s proposal to end Israel’s nearly two-year war on Gaza, and warned that the conflict would escalate if the Palestinian group refused.
+An official from Hamas says the Palestinian group will respond “soon” to United States President Donald Trump’s proposal to end Israel’s nearly two-year war on Gaza.

 Recommended Storieslist of 3 items